Minimal functions on the random graph: Introduction

 \subsection{Minimal functions}

-We say that a finitary operation $f: V^k \rightarrow V$ \emph{generates} (over $\Aut(G)$) an operation $g: V^l \rightarrow V$ iff for every finite subset $S$ of $V^l$ there exists an operation obtained from $f$, the automorphisms of $G$, and projections by functional composition which agrees with $g$ on the subset $S$.
-Equivalently, $g$ is in the topological closure of the set of term functions that can be built from $f$ and $\Aut(G)$, where the topology on functions is just the natural convergence topology.
+We say that a finitary operation $f \colon V^k \rightarrow V$ \emph{generates} an operation $g \colon V^l \rightarrow V$ iff $g$ is contained in the topological closure of the set of term functions that can be built from $f$ and the automorphisms of $G$, where the topology on functions is just the pointwise convergence topology -- we refer to Section~\ref{sect:results} for a more technical definition.

 By this relation of function generation, the functions on the random graph are quasi-ordered with respect to their ``generating strength''.
-The weakest functions in this order are the \emph{trivial functions}, which we define to be those functions that are generated by the identity $\id: V\To V$; roughly, these trivial functions are the automorphisms of $G$ with possible additional dummy variables.
+The weakest functions in this order are the \emph{trivial functions}, which we define to be those functions that are generated by the identity $\id \colon V\To V$; these trivial functions are the self-embeddings of $G$ with possibly additional dummy variables.
 On the next level are the \emph{minimal functions}: An operation $f$ is called \emph{minimal} iff it is non-trivial, and all non-trivial functions $g$ it generates have at least the arity of $f$ and generate $f$.
 Simon Thomas proved in \cite{RandomReducts} that there are exactly two minimal unary bijective operations on the random graph that do not generate each other.
-In this paper we generalize this to arbitrary finitary operations, and show that there are exactly 14 minimal operations over $\Aut(G)$ that do not generate each other: these are a constant operation, an operation that maps $G$ injectively to a complete subgraph of $G$, an operation that maps $G$ injectively to an independent subset of $G$, the two operations considered by Thomas, and nine binary injective operations.
+In this paper we generalize this to arbitrary finitary operations, and show that there are exactly 14 minimal operations on $G$ that do not generate each other: these are a constant operation, an operation that maps $G$ injectively to a complete subgraph of $G$, an operation that maps $G$ injectively to an independent subset of $G$, the two operations considered by Thomas, and nine binary injective operations.